kaby76/Trash/readme.md

 # Roadmap

-## Planned for v9
+## Planned for v1

 * Place Trash in it's own repo, independent of Antlrvsix.
 * Replace Trash shell and commands with Bash and independent programs.
+* Provide full documentation.

-Any questions, email me at ken.domino <at> gmail.com
+If you have any questions, email me at ken.domino <at> gmail.com